IP Do-Not-Fragment compatibility¶

 1400.
 Must be low enough to account for the overhead of IPsec and the MTU of the link, but no so low that unnecessarily small segments are sent as that can be inefficient.

 If Insert a stronger ID into IP header of packets passing through the filter is checked, the firewall replaces the IP identification field of packets with random values to compensate for operating systems that use predictable values.
 This option only applies to packets that are not fragmented after the optional packet reassembly.

 The optimization mode controls how the firewall expires state table entries:

 The standard optimization algorithm, which is optimal for most environments.

 Used for high latency links, such as satellite links.
 Expires idle connections later than default.

 Expires idle connections quicker.
 More efficient use of CPU and memory but can drop legitimate connections earlier than expected.
 This option can also improve performance in high traffic deployments with lots of connections, such as web services.

 Tries to avoid dropping any legitimate connections at the expense of increased memory usage and CPU utilization.
 Can aid in environments that require long-lived but mostly idle UDP connections, such as VoIP.

-When Disable all packet filtering is set, the pfSense® firewall is turned
+When Disable all packet filtering is set, the firewall becomes a

 To disable only NAT, do not use this option.
 Consult Disabling Outbound NAT for more information on controlling outbound NAT behavior.